Make a start on the Christmas cards.

 Mrs. C: Ah yes.
 Maybe you love New Year every bit as much as Christmas.
 But, like many people out there, you may find the whole New Year’s Eve thing a little tricky to negotiate.
 Christmas is a reflective time, but New Year even more so.
 There is every chance for that maudlin feeling to set in, perhaps accompanied by tears and sadness and a resolution to make the New Year so much better than the last.
-If you have lost a loved one in the last year, the occasion can be altogether impossible.
+After what the world has endured in 2o20, this will be a global aim.
+If you have lost a loved one in the last year, especially in the pandemic, the occasion could be altogether impossible.

 There are six weeks to go to New Year’s Eve, so why not spend part of today making a plan for the night – and indeed New Year’s Day itself.
-At this stage, the most popular and trendy venues in town might not have availability – but don’t let that deter you.
 The How to Christmas team has created a New Year Celebrations page in our Parties & Hosting section.
 I’ll share some of their ideas with you now:

-“Booking a restaurant or venue for New Year’s Eve can be expensive.
-Throwing money at an occasion does not make it better if you are simply not in the mood to celebrate amid crowds of strangers.
-Then again, surround yourself with a wonderful group of family and/or friends and it could be money well spent.
-However, if you like the idea of a large gathering and don’t want to cram into a restaurant or club, why not think of hosting something yourself?
-An informal party to see in the New Year, with finger food and a bring-a-bottle policy, could be arranged.
-The invitations could be emailed five to six weeks out to give people time to reserve the date.
-If you like the idea of marking New Year’s Eve in some way, but don’t like thoughts of noise and mess and spills on carpets then you might consider a smaller, more intimate dinner party with your closest friends.
+“Why not think of hosting something simple yourself.
+Nothing too large in terms of numbers and only for those capable of joining in the festivities.
+The invitations could be emailed a few weeks out to give people time to reserve the date.
+If you like the idea of marking New Year’s Eve in some way, but don’t like thoughts of noise and mess and spills on carpets, then you might consider an even smaller, more intimate dinner party with your closest friends – if this is within social distancing and essential travel regulations.
 The menu need not be complicated.
 Just ensure you have a few bottles of bubbly and just enough festive spirit left to play host and this could be the perfect way to welcome a new year.
 Plus, if they are your very best friends in the world, maybe they won’t mind you becoming just a tad sentimental or morose for a little spell.
 You could always see in the New Year quietly.
 You know, raise a glass, watch the fireworks explode across the London skyline… and go to bed.
-But then, perhaps, you could mark the New Year with a relaxed and delicious lunch with family and/or friends on January 1st…then again, an open house on that day might be more your style.”
+But then, perhaps, you could mark the New Year with a relaxed and delicious lunch with family and/or friends on January 1st.
+Again, bear any restrictions in mind.
+Some could join you online via Zoom, remember.”

 Hope this helps.
 There is more on our New Year Celebrations page, but I trust this gives you a starter.
+Getting together to mark occasions is more important than it ever was.
 Think it over today and make a New Year plan, however simple.
 If you hate New Year, as I hear so many people say, then reinvent it to work for you.
 That way, you’ll keep Christmas going much longer than you ever thought possible.

-Ed Elf: Personally, I always like to take myself off to Scotland.
+Ed Elf: Personally, I always like to link up with my friends in Scotland.
 Hogmanay – brilliant!
 The Scots know how to do New Year.
 And I like how they call me ‘wee man’.